smaouim/smaouim.github.io/_chapters/001-Basics/001-getting-started.md

 #### JDoodle IDE
 * Simple IDE embedded from [JDoodle.com](https://www.jdoodle.com/)
-* The file editor can be provided blanc or comes with a (template) program or script
+* The file editor can be provided blank or can come with a (template) program or script
 * Provides a choice of the Python version
-* Provides a button to select whether the program is interactive (i.e. takes user inputs)
+* Provides a button to select whether the program is interactive (i.e. prompts for or accepts user inputs)
 * Runtime input arguments and standard input can also be provided before execution
 * The result box shows the program output at execution